Angelion879/GameJam_TW_2023/README.md

 # **GameJam_TW_2023**

-First hings first, WELCOME to our official Game Jam Repo!
+First things first, WELCOME to our official Game Jam Repo!
 I'll start off by giving some instructions, so we can all be on the same page for friday (02/06).

 # 1 - Accounts
-We will need to have some registration done in order for us to work smoothlly during the weekend, so I listed here the most important ones for you to have ready.
+We will need to have some registration done for us to work smoothly during the weekend, so I listed here the most important ones for you to have ready.

 ## Itch.io
 ---
-Our game shall be submitted to a site called [itch.io](https://itch.io) in order to us to compete in the game jam.
+Our game shall be submitted to a site called [itch.io](https://itch.io) for us to compete in the game jam.
 This site is a cool place for indie developers and creators to share content about game development and even their new indie games.

 Being aware of that, I must ask all of you to create an account there.
 I have created one myself a while ago (this is my [profile](https://angelion879.itch.io)) and if you need any help with it, dont hesitate on calling me!